mliebelt/pgn-viewer/readme.md

-# PgnViewerJS
+# Pgn Viewer JS

-PgnViewerJS is a simple JavaScript implementation to show PGN files (Portable Game Notation == Chess) in a web page.
+Pgn Viewer JS is a simple JavaScript implementation to show PGN files (Portable Game Notation == Chess) in a web page.
 PgnViewerJS does not write everything anew, but it uses the following libraries:

 * [chess.js](https://github.com/jhlywa/chess.js) Base library to model chess in JavaScript